Whatever It Takes (2000 film)

-Whatever It Takes is a 2000 American teen comedy film directed by David Raynr and starring Shane West, Marla Sokoloff, Jodi Lyn O'Keefe, and James Franco.
-It was released in the United States on March 24, 2000.
+Whatever It Takes is a 2000 American teen comedy film directed by David Raynr and starring Shane West, Marla Sokoloff, Jodi Lyn O'Keefe, and James Franco, this is also the film debut of Aaron Paul.
+It was released in the United States on March 24, 2000 by Sony Pictures Releasing.
 The film's story is a modern update of the 1897 play Cyrano de Bergerac by Edmond Rostand.
+Whatever It Takes received negative reviews from critics and was a box office bomb, grossing $9 million against a $15 million budget.